Monday, July 23, 2018

 When approving purchase of a prom dress, is the mother or the father of the intended wearer likely to set a higher acceptable budget?
 Most retailers I’ve asked say it’s the father, but the research-based answer is not so straightforward.

 Researchers at State University of New York-Oneonta, Rutgers University, and University of Minnesota asked parents visiting a zoo to take a short survey about the zoo.
 Parents were selected to participate only if they were visiting the zoo with at least one child of each sex in tow.
-As compensation for completing the survey, the parent was offered a chance to win a backpack, small suitcase, and similar items.
+As compensation for completing the survey, the parent was offered a chance to win a backpack, small suitcase, or similar item.
 The parent could choose to enter the drawing for either the pink items from the “Girl’s Prize Pack” or the blue items from the “Boy’s Prize Pack.”

 It turned out that 76% of the mothers chose the Girl’s Prize Pack and 87% of the fathers chose the Boy’s Prize Pack.
 In a few other studies, too, these researchers found that parents favored expenditures on the same gendered child and that the explanation seems to be greater psychological identification with the same-sex child.
 There was also evidence that the pattern of preferences extends beyond parent-child pairs.
 Therefore aunts may be more comfortable making purchases for nieces, and uncles for nephews.